 Addiction research demonstrates that, aside from active, communicative parenting, involvement in sports and active outdoor activities is the most protective factor in preventing substance abuse disorders.
 Developmental Psychology studies show that children who spend time outdoors are less likely to report episodic depression episodes throughout life.
+With recent studies indicating tjat 60% of adolescent females suffer from some form of depression the opportunity to get outside and away from social media has the possibility both to heal and prevent anxiety and depression.
 As depression and other behavioral health disorders are predictive of substance abuse problems the promotion of sports and other outdoor activities is a very low-cost investment in the mental health of children and adults.